 The name has changed to Red Rock Musical Paws, but the club remains the same.

 The Kanab Canine Freestyle Club, started by several Freestyle enthusiasts is, as it says, a club.
-It meets every Sunday afternoon at 3:00 at the park in the Ranchos.
+It meets once a week at the park in the Ranchos.
 As a club, rather than a class, there is no fee.
 It is a chance for people to meet with their dogs, learn about Freestyle, and practice dancing with their dogs.

 Everyone is welcome!
 No prior experience needed.
 You don’t even have to really understand what Freestyle is, we’ll teach you.
 And no attendance commitment.
 Feel free to come only when you want.